R-Hertel/TPMN2021_FEM/comparison_FEM_ho_FDM.md

 weak_dev = np.linalg.solve(M, f_grad_nodes * node_area)

 ````
-The accuracy improvement obtained from using the weak form `weak_dev` is minimal compared to the simpler and faster mass-lumped approximation `f_grad_nodes`.
+The accuracy improvement obtained by using the weak form `weak_dev` instead of the simpler and faster mass-lumped approximation `f_grad_nodes` is negligible.
 Since the mass-lumping does not entail a significant loss of accuracy, one can conclude that higher-order interpolations are required to improve the precision noticeably.